area17/blast/README.md

 This will install all of the dependencies, generate stories and start a Storybook instance, as well as a watch task so updates to `.md` and `.blade.php` files in `resources/views/stories` and `.php` files in `resources/views/stories/data` will automatically regenerate the stories and update Storybook.

-### Options
+### Start Options

 - `--install` - force install dependencies
 - `--noGenerate` - skip auto-generating stories based on existing components
 - `--port` - port used to run Storybook

 ## Generating Stories